IamGianluca/dotfiles/README.md

-# Features

-* Configurations for several developer tools, including:
+This repository provides my personal configuration for several tools, including:
   * `neovim`: Using `lazy` as package manager, and with a modular configuration for the plugin installed.
-Automatically download and setup all plugins the first time you open `neovim` on a fresh environment!
+Plugins and LSP servers are also automatically installed installed and set up the first you start `neovim` on a fresh environment!
   * `tmux`: Using `tpm` as a package manager.
 Save and restore state, even after rebooting your operating system!
   * `zsh`: Using `oh-my-zsh` and the `powerlevel10k` theme.
 Very snappy!
   * `kitty`: Extremely fast GPU-based terminal emulator.
-* Configurations for `DWM` window manager
+* Configurations for `dwm` window manager:
-  * It's okay if you don't use it!
-The config will be ignored.
+  * It's okay if you don't use `dwm`!
+The configuration will be automatically ignored.
-  * Includes settings from `dwmblocks` and custom scripts to pull informations like linux kernel version, battery status, sound settings, current date and time.
+  * Includes settings for `dwmblocks` and custom binary executable scripts to pull informations like the Linux kernel's version, the battery status, the sound settings, the current date and time, etc.
-* Copy and paste from/to system clipboard with OSC52.
-It works also when working on remote machines ― e.g., copy from host system clipboard to remote system clipboard or even `neovim` client.
+* Copy and paste text to the system clipboard via ANSI OSC52 sequence, even when working on remote machines ― e.g., copy from/to the host system clipboard to/from remote system clipboard or even a `neovim` client.

 # Installation

-To install my dotfiles, please run the following command in your terminal.
+To download and install the dotfiles, run the following command in a terminal emulator.

 ```bash
 git clone git@github.com:IamGianluca/dotfiles.git .dotfiles && cd .dotfiles && ./install